bienflorencia/personal-site/content/project/nature-society.md

 +++
-title = "Relations between society and nature at the boundary.
-People, animals, scientific knowledge and socio-economic development in Paso Centurión, Cerro Largo, Uruguay" date = 2018-02-16T15:14:17Z draft = false
+title = "Relations between society and nature at the boundary" date = 2018-02-16T15:14:17Z draft = false

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["paso-centurion", "society-and-nature","local-knowledge", "scientific-knowledge"]
+tags = ["society-and-nature"]

 # Project summary to display on homepage.
-summary = "We address the place of scientific knowledge and its relation to local knowledge on key environmental issues in Uruguay - land use, afforestation, biodiversity conservation and renewable energies - in Paso Centurión, department of Cerro Largo, Uruguay."
+summary = "People, animals, scientific knowledge and socio-economic development in Paso Centurión, Cerro Largo, Uruguay."

 # Optional image to display on homepage.
 image_preview = "soc-nat.jpg"